 Position Hr/Wk Mo/Yr Job Duties Senior Director of Information Technology (1 FTE) 40.00 12.00 Directs all IT functions, budget, resource allocation.
 Liaison to District.
 Responsible for data Security and Governance.
+KNOWLEDGE OF: The telecommunications industry including Local Area Networking.
+2. Wide Area Networking.
+3. VoIP telephony.
+4. Data Center security and communications.
+5. Management practices and principles required to supervise classified staff and student employees.
 Director of Systems and Program (1 FTE) 40.00 12.00 ABILITY TO: 1.
 Work with users to define requirements.
 Prepare and/or supervise preparation of systems design documents.
 3. Recommend hardware and software as necessary.
 4. Supervise Programmer/Analyst in systems development.
 5. Maintain systems.
 6. Train users and technical staff as necessary.
 7. Supervise technical staff and be able to work well with faculty and staff.
 8. Demonstrate sensitivity to, and respect for, a diverse population.
 Manager of IT Infrastructure (1 FTE) 40.00 12.00 KNOWLEDGE OF: The telecommunications industry including Local Area Networking.
 2. Wide Area Networking.
 3. VoIP telephony.
-Data Center security and communications.
+4. Data Center security and communications.
 5. Management practices and principles required to supervise classified staff and student employees.

-Managar of Instructional Committee (1 ETE) 40.00 12.00 1 Directs the day to day operations of Instructional Manager of Instructional Computing (1 FTE) 40.00 12.00 Directs the day-to-day operations of Instructional & Interdisciplinary Labs programs and services including classified and certificated employee supervision, evaluation, and work assignments.
+Director of IT Support Systems (1 FTE) 40.00 12.00 Directs the day-to-day operations of Instructional & Interdisciplinary Labs programs and services including classified and certificated employee supervision, evaluation, and work assignments.
 2. Serves as a member of the Institutional Technology Group (ITG); on facilities planning, construction, and implementation groups on matters related to instructional computing; and on standing and ad hoc committees, including attendance at appropriate local, regional, and state-wide meetings as required.
 3. Evaluates and manages the District's instructional computer equipment and software upgrading and replacement schedule, and associated licensing requirements; researches and recommends appropriate and cost effective equipment and software solutions that address both instructional and technical support requirements in keeping with emerging technologies; oversees related purchase requisitions for instructional departments.
 4. Consults and advises Academic Affairs administration, department chairs, and faculty, including attendance at department and cluster meetings as required to assess and evaluate the need for new instructional computer equipment and software.
 5. Oversees the shared campus Instructional Computing Group and provides computer lab access for all instructional departments who do not have sufficient local resources.
 6. Directs computer hardware and software installation and ongoing technical support services as required for instructional computer labs, instructor/presenter computer equipment, and student computer stations in classrooms and instructional spaces.
 7. Provides assistance to departments who have their own instructional computer technical staff with related job assignment development and evaluation as needed.
 8. Oversees the purchasing and access to servers and system administration for instructional program applications.

 Position Hr/Wk Mo/Yr Job Duties 9.
 Coordinates with Media Services, and other technical support services as required to accomplish related tasks and mutual objectives.
 10. Provides access for individuals and groups of faculty and staff to current computer technologies, and coordinates with the Staff Development Program and appropriate academic departments for the development and provision of associated training andsupport.
 11. Participates in administration of the District's annual Staff Computer Purchase Program, and assists faculty and staff on an ongoing basis with personal computer purchases related to instructional endeavors.
 12. Maintains appropriate statistical reports, surveys and other records to assess departmental needs and accomplishments and to direct program goals and objectives, including budget development and monitoring of expenditures; and program evaluation and planning.
-Manager of Network Security 0.00 0.00 Directs day-to-day operations of Operational and Security personnel and systems.
-KNOWLEDGE OF/ABILITY TO: Network architecture, hardware, software and infrastructure; Data Security processes, tools, and systems.
-Data and Network Security policies and procedures.
-Present and communicate security and infrastructure concepts and projects to various constituencies.
-Management practices and principles required to supervise classified staff and student employees.
-Propose replacing this position with Classified Security Analyst.